 But there’s no denying the PFT is a sleeker, better looking home gym.

-But there aren’t a lot of noticeable differences when you check out the specs.
+But there aren’t a lot of noticeable differences between these 2 when you check out the specs.

 The PFT comes with a footprint of roughly 52″ x 39″ (width x depth), so this trainer is a bit more compact than the HFT, so if every inch counts, this could be helpful.